 570+ Psoriatic Arthritis Patients Treated

-Psoriatic Arthritis is one of the most complex and challenging autoimmune diseases.
+Psoriatic arthritis is one of the most complex and challenging autoimmune diseases.
 It affects both the skin and the joints.
-This chronic, long-term inflammatory condition impacts multiple joints and the skin, leading to pain, stiffness, reduced mobility, and gradual deformity.
-Not every case of psoriasis progresses to Psoriatic Arthritis.
+This chronic inflammatory condition affects multiple joints and the skin, leading to pain, stiffness, reduced mobility, and gradual deformity.
+Not every case of psoriasis progresses to psoriatic arthritis.
 Only a small number of cases may present with very severe symptoms and deformities.
-There is no quick solution; effective long-term management of Psoriatic Arthritis must be strategic, incorporating a well-considered integration of homeopathy and conventional medicine.
+There is no quick solution; effective long-term management of psoriatic arthritis requires a strategic approach that integrates homeopathy and conventional medicine.
+Homeopathy can’t cure psoriatic arthritis, but can help to control the disease.

 Psoriatic Arthritis